 The weather today is damp and dreary here in New York.
 It is hard not to daydream about a tropical and sunny place; therefore, my mind keeps wandering back to memories of one of my favorite vacations with my son.
 Ah, the Atlantis!
 When we arrived at Paradise Island in the Bahamas, we were overwhelmed with the beauty and were thrilled to take in everything it had to offer from the beach and water park to incredible learning experiences.

-Of course you can’t be at a beautiful resort in the Caribbean without relaxing in the sun and enjoying the entertainment.
+Of course, you can’t beat a beautiful resort in the Caribbean without relaxing in the sun and enjoying the entertainment.
 We had a great time on the lazy river, shooting down the challenger slide and taking a swim in ten different pools!
-An unexpected surprise was that there were so many events and opportunities for my son and I to learn something new!
+A surprise was that there were so many events and opportunities for my son and me to learn something new!
 I discovered five ways kids can return home from Atlantis with some great hands-on learning experiences and not just a sunburn and braids.

 Get up in close with the marine habitat

-Atlantis actually has the largest exhibit of marine species in the Caribbean and one of the largest in the world.
+Atlantis has the largest exhibit of marine species in the Caribbean and one of the most important in the world.
 There are many ways to explore the collection of marine

-Another fun thing to do is visit Paradise Island’s The Dig which is an amazing aquarium experience that is modeled after the famous lost city with habitats like piranhas, eels, jellyfish and multitudes of colorful fish.
-There also is an interactive touch tank and an a chance to meet Hannah Mermaid.
+Another fun thing to do is visit Paradise Island’s The Dig which is an amazing aquarium experience modeled after the famous lost city with habitats like piranhas, eels, jellyfish and multitudes of colorful fish.
+There also is an interactive touch tank and a chance to meet Hannah Mermaid.